Phoenix

 OHSO Brewery

 Short for “Outrageous Homebrewer’s Social Outpost,” OHSO Brewery features an ever-rotating menu of small batch brews and pub-style food.
-Located in the Arcadia neighborhood, the nano-brewery offers seating around the kettles and tanks or outside on a sprawling patio with plenty of water bowls for four-legged guests.
+There are a few locations, but you can visit the original in the Arcadia neighborhood, where the nano-brewery offers seating around the kettles and tanks or outside on a sprawling patio with plenty of water bowls for four-legged guests.

 phoenix restaurants